Plas Lligwy Cottages

 Plas Lligwy Cottages are ideally situated to explore the beautiful island of Anglesey, attractions across North Wales and the stunning scenery of Snowdonia National Park.

 North Wales and Anglesey offer something for everyone: rugged mountains, bubbling rivers, wide sandy beaches, proud historic towns, creative galleries and museums, iconic castles, heritage railways and beautiful gardens; outdoor sports, adventurous pastimes, cultural centres and great places to eat, drink and relax.
-The list is endless.
-2017 is Wales’ Year of Legends and there is plenty planned for couples and families alike to make your stay that little more exciting.
-Ask us for more details.

 Here are some of Plas Lligwy’s favourite Anglesey and North Wales attractions which you may like to visit during your stay at Plas Lligwy Cottages.